-"Rich buttermilk, coconut & almond cake with a fresh pineapple filling, finished with a cream cheese buttercream & grated coconut"
+"Rich coconut cake with a fresh pineapple filling, finished with a cream cheese buttercream frosting & toasted coconut"

 2 cups sugar